kslewis19/PhotoViewer/README.md

 This java program uses the Swing UI kit to showcase to sample photos, which happen to be beautiful stock images of dogs.

-* The development of this project has been long-delayed was published only to display Java and Swing fundamentals and therefore some features currently only work with the stock images provided *
+*The development of this project has been long-delayed, and this project was published only to display Java and Swing fundamentals.
+Because of this, some features currently only work with the stock images provided*

 **Features:**